Emirates Sports Group: Emirates Hockey League (EHL)

 The Emirates Ice Hockey League (EHL) is the national ice hockey league of the UAE, founded in 2009 by the UAE Ice Sports Federation and recognized by the International Ice Hockey Federation (IIHF).
-Managed by ESG, the league comprises six teams: Dubai Mighty Camels, Abu Dhabi Storms, Abu Dhabi Shaheen Falcons, Al Ain Theebs, Dubai White Bears, and Galaxy Warriors.
+The league comprises six teams, Dubai Mighty Camels, Abu Dhabi Storms, Abu Dhabi Shaheen Falcons, Al Ain Theebs, Dubai White Bears, and Galaxy Warriors.
+It is managed by ESG.

 Dubai Mighty Camels

 The Dubai Mighty Camels is an ice hockey team owned by ESG.
 It was originally formed by expatriates from Canada and Sweden and was the UAE's first organized ice hockey club and a founding member of the EHL in 2009.
 The Mighty Camels have won multiple championships, holding a record five EHL titles as of 2025.
-During Burdun’s management in the mid-2010s, the club integrated more Emirati players.
+During Burdun's management in the 2010s, the club integrated more Emirati players.

 World Strongman International Union

 The World Strongman International Union (WSIU), founded in 2003, is an international federation promoting strength athletics under ESG's patronage headed by Vladimir Burdun.
-It annually organizes the World Strongman Championship at Emirates Sports Hotel in Dubai Sports City and also advocates for its inclusion in the Olympic Games programme.
+It annually organizes the World Strongman Championship at Emirates Sports Hotel in Dubai Sports City and has advocated for its inclusion in the Olympic Games programme.